planglois925/Test_Controls_Doc/Control_2/Control_2_1.rst

 * OpenAudIT: Inventory applications and software on workstation servers and network devices (http://www.open-audit.org).
 * CIS Software Asset Tracking Spreadsheet: This free spreadsheet is created by CIS to help track enterprise systems and other assets.
 It can be modified as needed to meet an enterprise’s unique needs.

-*Step-by-step instructions for implementing this Sub-Control can be found in*: Hardware & Software Inventory.
+*Step-by-step instructions for implementing this Sub-Control can be found in*: :ref:`Hardware and Software Asset Tracking Spreadsheet`